MHesham/engiX/README.md

 - Support Audio and sound effects.
 - Add support for XBOX One by implementing XBOX One specific App and View layers.

-References
+References:
-Game Coding Complete 4 by Mike McShaffry
+- Game Coding Complete 4 by Mike McShaffry
-Introduction to 3D Game Programming with DirectX 11 by Frank Luna
+- Introduction to 3D Game Programming with DirectX 11 by Frank Luna